pyriand3r/pyriand3r.github.io/_drafts/2014-08-31-using-ext5-in-an-ext3-environment.md

 First the ext5 containers dimensions won't fit because after render the ext3 component and therefore the div will not have the right dimensions (at least in my case it was the case).
 It will expand immediatly but this happens after the ext5 container is initialized, ending up with a unusable small ext5 container.
 Fortunately the ext3 parent will emit a `resize` event after it has expanded we can listen to to adjust the width and height of our ext5 container.

 Second the ext5 container and the ext5 view within does not have any direct connection to the ext3 environment surrounding it.
-So if the ext3 container is destroyed, the ext5 won't notice and therefore the destroy-event won't bubble to it which will end in browser memory bloated with unused ext5 class objects.
+So if the ext3 container is destroyed, the ext5 won't notice and therefore the destroy-event is not forwarded to it which will end in browser memory bloated with unused ext5 class objects.
 To solve this issue we can add a second listener and this time we will listen to the `destroy` event of the ext3 parent and to pass it to the ext5:

 {% highlight javascript %}